PyleaMUN Logo

 2. Ensure that criminal offences regarding the use of computers are punishable by effective, proportionate and dissuasive sanctions,

-3. Criminalize abuses of telecommunications and computer systems,
+3. Criminalise abuses of telecommunications and computer systems,

-4. Ensure that criminals are penalized and thus put an end to impunity,
+4. Ensure that criminals are penalised and thus put an end to impunity,

 2. Guaranteeing rapid access to electronic data during criminal investigations;